-- a) Payroll and Related Costs at \$1,137.4M comprises 60.3% of the total cash required to fund the OUR's operations for the fiscal year, and reflects a 36.0% increase over the previous financial year's budget of \$836.6M, and a 5.5% increase over the 2023/2024 projections of \$1,077.7M.
-The figures reflect estimated increases in various payroll cost components as a result of compensation changes being led by the GOJ. - b) Other Administration Costs, Including Projects at \$653.5M, make up 34.6% of the total cash required to fund the OUR's operations for the fiscal year and reflects an 18.1% increase over the previous budget's \$553.4M.
-There is an 84.5% increase over the 2023/2024 projections of c) Capital Expenditure at \$95.4M makes up 5.1% of the total cash required to fund the OUR's operations for the fiscal year and reflects a 93.0% increase over the previous budget's \$49.4M.
+a) Payroll and Related Costs at \$1,137.4M comprises 60.3% of the total cash required to fund the OUR's operations for the fiscal year and reflects a 36.0% increase over the previous financial year's budget of \$836.6M and 5.5% increase over the 2023/2024 projections of \$1,077.7M.
+The figures reflect estimated increases in various payroll cost components as a result of compensation changes being led by the GOJ.

+- b) Other Administration Costs, Including Projects at \$653.5M, makes up 34.6% of the total cash required to fund the OUR's operations for the fiscal year and reflects a 18.1% increase over the previous budget's \$553.4M.
+There is an 84.5% increase over the 2023/2024 projections of \$354.2M.
+Major cost drivers include increased leasehold (rent and maintenance), training, information technology, and public education expenses. - c) Capital Expenditure at \$95.4M makes up 5.1% of the total cash required to fund the OUR's operations for the fiscal year and reflects a 93.0% increase over the previous budget's \$49.4M.
 Increased expenditure is expected from the purchase of motor vehicles, computers, and other hardware.